lmp4u/lmp/README.md

 A: LMP parsers are fast - typically under 100ms for medium-sized projects.
 File content is only read when explicitly included.

 **Q: Does LMP work with monorepos?**
 A: Absolutely!
-Place .lmp files at different levels of your monorepo to provide context for different components.
+Place .lmp files at different levels of your monorepo and run `lmp` from different directories to get context for specific components.

 **Q: How do I handle sensitive information?**
 A: Use exclude patterns to skip sensitive files, or place .lmp files in subdirectories that don't contain secrets.